jrsalata/jrsalata.github.io/content/about/experience.md

 ## Residence Hall Association (2022-Present)

+- Currently serves as the President (2025-2026)
-- Currently serves as the VP of Traditions (2024-2025)
+- Previously served as the VP of Traditions (2024-2025)
 - Planned, developed, and executed large-scale events with over 400 residents
 - Collaborated with other organizations to develop new programs
 - Delegated planning tasks for each event